LarsBreum/Deep-Learning-PRDL-2023/README.md

 I will experiment with Abaltion studies of the network.

-### Part 2.3: Results, Comparisons and Conclusions
+### Part 2.3: Results, Comparisons
 This section will contain the final results for my spam filter.
-I will compare my results to other spam filter that already exists and conclude on the project.
+I will compare my results to other spam filter that already exists.

+# Part 3.
+Conclusion
+The last part will be a conclusion on the project